imakoni/Hospital-Wait-Times/README.md

 Objective

-This project presents an analysis of factors influencing the delay in services while also providing insights to support operational decision-making and resource for the facility management team.
+To analyze factors impacting the  efficient patient care delivery thereby resulting in increased wait times.
+An interactive  dashboard was designed in Tableau Desktop to provide insight on strategies to miniminize wait times, improve client satisfaction and overall revenue.
+This project provides insights to improve resource allocation and financial outcomes for the hospital management team.

 Dataset/Data cleaning